deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 3. Wrap the real work in `add_async_task` / `complete_async_task` so the runtime knows to keep the session alive.
 4. Make sure nothing in that background path blocks the event loop.

-Code is in the [job-search-agent repo](https://github.com/deeheber/job-search-agent) and the change is [PR #51](https://github.com/deeheber/job-search-agent/pull/51) if you want to see the whole diff.
+Code is in the <a href="https://github.com/deeheber/job-search-agent" target="_blank" rel="noopener noreferrer">job-search-agent repo</a> and the change is <a href="https://github.com/deeheber/job-search-agent/pull/51" target="_blank" rel="noopener noreferrer">PR #51</a> if you want to see the whole diff.

 None of this is AgentCore specific.
 Any long-running universal target invoked from EventBridge Scheduler has the same problem.
 Agents just happen to be really good at being slow. 😅